Text Adventure Games

 How do I get all this super stuff?
-Simple, just eat the CLICKME cake ...
+Simple, just eat the appropriate blue CLICKME cake :

-As an aside, here is a file, TAGdiffs.zip, of differences between the 1989 source code and the results of this latest 2015 conversion effort.
+As an aside, here is a file, TAGdiffs.zip, of differences between the 1989 source code and the results of the 2015 and 2018 conversion efforts.

 1 If macOS prevents execution of Apps downloaded from the web, open System Preferences / Security & Privacy and make a one-time exception by clicking Open Anyway under the General tab.
 Or, control-click on the App icon in the Finder, then select Open from the context menu and follow the instructions.